-- Ski the Vallée Blanche -
+Ski Vallée Blanche with a guide

 Starting at 3812m at the top of the Aiguille du Midi lift station, passing down through the Mer de Glace and finishing at 1035m in Chamonix centre (snow permitting), the Valley Blanche has a vertical drop of nearly 2800m over the course of 23km.
 With almost one third of the route above 3000m, it means that the snow conditions are often excellent.